NOTICE:

 zdroj: http://stargazers.gsfc.nasa.gov/ resources/magnet_in_space.htm

-Research on terrestrial magnetism brought valuable knowledge about the Earth and its evolution.
-The most complicated geomagnetic problem - the origin of the geomagnetic field - is solved by a number of leading research teams and has been largely elucidated, but can not say that would be resolved.
-It is a general consensus that the Earth's magnetism comes from the area of the Earth's core, which is inside the earth to a depth of 2900 km and an outer layer of the liquid according to the results of seismology.
-The liquid outer core layer enables the solid mantle and crust to be relatively rotated faster than the inner core.
-The electrons in the nucleus to the electrons because in the mantle and crust movement exercise.
-It is this movement of electrons forms a kind of natural dynamo and the result is similar to the magnetic field that causes electrical coil.
+The study of terrestrial magnetism has yielded valuable knowledge about the Earth and its evolution.
+The most complicated geomagnetic problem - the origin of the geomagnetic field – has been solved by a number of leading research teams and has been largely elucidated, but cannot be said to be solved.
+There is a general consensus that the Earth's magnetism comes from the area of the Earth's core, which is inside the Earth to a depth of 2900 km, and an outer layer of liquid, according to the results of seismology.
+The liquid outer core layer allows the solid mantle and crust to rotate relatively faster than the inner core.
+The electrons in the core to move the electrons because in the mantle and crust movement.
+It is this movement of electrons forms a kind of natural dynamo and the result is similar to the magnetic field that causes an electric coil

-Compass needle points to the location somewhat remote from the geographic North and South Pole.
-The difference, known as declination, varies from place to place.
-Small variations in the Earth's magnetism is probably caused by small currents or eddies in the outer core, which formed upon contact with the core mantle.
+The compass needle points to a location that is somewhat farther from the geographic North and South Poles.
+The difference, called declination, varies from place to place.
+Small variations in the Earth's magnetism are probably caused by small currents or eddies in the outer core that formed when the core was in contact with the mantle.
 A large body of magnetic rocks and ores in the cortex may have a similar effect.
-Earth's magnetic field is distorted by electrically charged particles from the Sun.
-These particles flow in the upper atmosphere and the ground causing small fluctuations in the magnetic field.
-Some fluctuations are regular - e.g. day (night and day), some occasional - as magnetic storms.
+The Earth's magnetic field is distorted by electrically charged particles from the Sun.
+These particles flow through the upper atmosphere and the ground, causing small fluctuations in the magnetic field.
+Some fluctuations are regular, such as day and night, while others are occasional, such as magnetic storms.

 The intensity of the magnetic field

-The intensity of the magnetic field (magnetic induction) is expressed in units Tesla.
-The total intensity is around 50 μT.
-Important is also the direction of the geomagnetic field.
-Directed horizontally at the equator to the north, the north magnetic pole perpendicular to the Earth in the Czech Republic downwards towards the north.
-The total vector can be decomposed into individual components, as plotted in Figure 1
+The intensity of the magnetic field (magnetic induction) is expressed in units of Tesla.
+The total intensity is about 50 μT.
+The direction of the geomagnetic field is also important.
+The north magnetic pole is perpendicular to the earth and in the Czech Republic it is oriented horizontally to the north at the equator.
+The total vector can be decomposed into individual components, as shown in Figure 1.

 magnetic vector

-The vertical component Z is pointing down, the horizontal component H is heading to the north.
-The direction component H is slightly deviates from the geographical meridian, because the geomagnetic pole is not identical with the geographical pole.
-The angle between the direction of the H geomagnetic field and the geographical meridian is called the magnetic declination D. For example: in the Czech Republic, compass declination deviates by about 2.5° from the north-south direction to the northeast (with the apparent shift of the northern magnetic pole is about 6' to the east of the year).
+The vertical component Z points down, the horizontal component H points north.
+The directional component H deviates slightly from the geographic meridian because the geomagnetic pole is not identical to the geographic pole.
+The angle between the direction of the geomagnetic field H and the geographical meridian is called the magnetic declination D. For example, in the Czech Republic the compass declination deviates by about 2.5° from the north-south direction to the northeast (with the apparent shift of the north magnetic pole is about 6' to the east of the year).

-The angle between the direction vector and the total horizontal component is called the magnetic inclination I and it is here around 65°.
+The angle between the direction vector and the total horizontal component is called the magnetic inclination I, and here it is about 65°.

 magnetis vector